Saudi Arabian National Guard: Command

 The Saudi Arabian National Guard's communications and chain of command maintained a separate network from regular Saudi Arabian military channels with a senior member of the royal family as its head.
 This structure was established by King Saud in 1956.
 Prior to 1956 the Guard was led by tribal sheikhs.
 Following the 1956 reorganization the first royal, Khalid bin Saud who was King Saud's son, was assigned to command the Guard in July 1957.
 In 1959 Saad bin Saud, another son of King Saud, became the commander.

 King Abdullah, former King of Saudi Arabia, was the commander in the 1960s.

 King Abdullah commanded SANG for four decades, from 1962 until 17 November 2010 when he appointed his son, Prince Mutaib bin Abdullah, as the new commander.
 In addition, three of his sons hold high positions within the organization.
 SANG's Deputy Commander was Prince Badr until 2010, who was a senior member of the Al Saud.
 Prince Mutaib was later arrested because of corruption and was imprisoned for a few months.
 Its general headquarters, located in Riyadh, directly controlled the three regional sectors and the training facilities and the King Abdulaziz Independent Mechanized Brigade of four battalions.

-The three regional (eastern, central, and western) sectors each command one or more mechanized or motorized brigades, several independent Security and Military Police and logistical battalions, but also the irregular fowj battalions.
+The three regional sectors (eastern, central, and western) each command one or more mechanized or motorized brigades, several independent Security and Military Police and logistical battalions, but also the irregular fowj battalions.